 The absolutely safest way to label your soap is to use that weight for the net weight on the label.

-If you think that your soap will sell before all the water is evaporated out, you could adjust up a little in the net weight, but realize that you are making guess, albeit hopefully an educated guess, but don’t get carried away.
+If you think that your soap will sell before all the water is evaporated out of it, you could adjust up a little in the net weight, but realize that you are making a guess, albeit (hopefully) an educated guess.
+But don’t get carried away.

 If you have also calculated the weight over time (as given in Part 1 of this series) you have some real numbers to work with, although they will change based on the environment the soap is in.
 For example, if those calculations showed that in 90 days the weight would be around 13% less, and the total water is 20%, you might adjust your net weight to 17% or 18% less than the original weight (rather than the full 20%).